montecarlito/VM-Foolery/README.md

-# This is where I customize VMs and share the final builds for a limited time
+#Customized VMs - Shared for a limited time